 PESB staff will be sending out updates and policy adoptions as new information is available.

-At the May 2018 Board meeting, the Board decided to make Student Voice (SV) rubrics consequential beginning Fall 2019 to allow program providers enough time to communicate with their candidates regarding the new edTPA passing scores that will include SV rubrics.
+At the July 2019 Board meeting, the Board decided to make Student Voice (SV) rubrics consequential beginning September 2020.
 The timeline of SV rubrics related changes are summarized in the following table:

 (Submissions after August 16, 2018)

 |Consequentialilty of SV rubrics||No change.
 SV rubrics scores will NOT be consequential||SV rubrics scores will become consequential.|